Punjab Judicial Academy

-The Punjab Judicial Academy is an agency of the Government of Punjab, Pakistan.
+The Punjab Judicial Academy is an agency of the government of Punjab, Pakistan.
 It was established in 2007 under The Punjab Judicial Academy Act, 2007.
-The Academy provides pre-service and in-service training to the judicial officers and court personnel.
-The management and administration of the Academy are run by the board under leadership of the Chief Justice of Lahore High Court and an appointed Director-General.
+The academy provides pre-service and in-service training to the judicial officers and court personnel.
+The management and administration of the academy are run by the board under leadership of the chief justice of the Lahore High Court and an appointed director-general.